fbpx

 By Adam Silverman, SVP Marketing, Theatro

 The idea of quickly popping into my local grocery store and walking out with everything I need for dinner, without waiting in long lines, is undoubtedly appealing to almost every shopper.
-That desire to streamline in-store shopping and reduce friction is what Amazon Go is all about and what has made its arrival, and potential expansion, the talk of the retail industry.
+That desire to streamline in-store shopping and reduce friction is what Amazon Go is all about and what has made its arrival, and potential expansion, the talk of the retail workforce.
 Of course, shoppers are demanding a streamlined and personalized shopping experience across all retail channels, but many are left wondering what the impact of associate-free checkout will mean for the future of hourly retail workers.

-The associate’s role is changing
+The retail workforce role is changing

 Retail is the largest private sector employer in the U.S. with a total employment of over 15 million people, according to the National Retail Federation.
 A major loss of retail jobs due to automation and technology would be catastrophic, and Amazon Go’s arrival is fueling this fear.